Interest rate ceiling: Cost of funds

-The cost of funds is the amount that the financial institution must pay to borrow the funds that it then lends out.
-For a commercial bank or deposit taking microfinance institutions this is usually the interest that it gives on deposits.
+The cost of funds is the rate of interest that the financial institution must pay to borrow the funds that it then lends out.
+For a commercial bank or deposit-taking microfinance institution this is usually the interest that it pays on deposits.
 For other institutions it could be the cost of wholesale funds, or a subsidised rate for credit provided by government or donors.
 Other MFIs might have very cheap funds from charitable contributions.

-The overheads
+Overheads

-The overheads reflect three broad categories of cost.
+The overheads reflect three broad categories of cost: